Super delicious, fluffy, nutty, chocolatey mess thats so traditional at Christmas time!

 - 1 Tbsp Liquid Chlorophyll

-- Place 125ml of the water along with the honey into the Thermomix and cook 8 Mins/120º/Speed 2.(If you have a TM31 cook at Varoma temperature).
+- Place 60ml of the water along with the honey into the Thermomix and cook 8-10 Mins/120º/Speed 2, and you may like to place the simmering basket on top of the lid to replace the MC for this step.(If you have a TM31 cook at Varoma temperature).

 - When the honey mixture is cooked, let it cool to 70º.